AtakanTelev/WAHWA/README.md

 2. Ensure Rust is installed on the system.
 3. Run the application using the command `cargo run`.

+Problems

+what happend when electric is gone
+SSD's own frailtys

+you can add a comment if you can in github i don't know about github or add on read.me note.

 # Soğuk Cüzdan Uygulaması